Yesterday – Paul McCartney

 I have already mentioned here my discovery of the Beatles.
 Yesterday is obviously part of the must-see and I wanted to propose an interpretation.
 If the tune is credited Lennon/McCartney, there is no doubt that it is a single Paul song.
 In fact, it is the first Beatles song played and recorded by only one of its members.

-Why this song.
+Why this song

 In addition to being a 20th century standard, I love playing this guitar part.
 There’s in this song a digest of everything I like to find in a pop song.
 Indeed, the melodic sense, the harmony or the lyrics, everything seems obvious of simplicity.
 I know that some people will say that it is the success of the song that gives this feeling of evidence.
 I do not support that argument.
 From my point of view, it’s completely the opposite.